 Some women, especially those who had already worked in the industry, described how they had adopted strategies that are familiar from other research such as becoming ‘one of the boys’ (Jorgenson, 2002).
-For example focus group participant Harriet described her immersion into a predominantly masculine working culture as being “just one of the dudes”.
+For example, focus group participant Harriet described her immersion into a predominantly masculine working culture as being “just one of the dudes”.

 Intersectionality

-Rather than regarding women as a unified group there is increasing recognition that gender intersects with other characteristics in affecting opportunities, as well as motivation and choices.
+Rather than regarding women as a unified group, there is increasing recognition that gender intersects with other characteristics in affecting opportunities, as well as motivation and choices.
 Crenshaw’s (1989) use of intersectionality to examine the experiences of Black women is becoming widely used in gender and STEM research to understand the intersection of race and gender in gendered choices and outcomes.
 Overall 10% of our sample (n=25) identified as BAME (Black, Asian, Mixed or Other), a total of 18 women and 7 men.
 As these numbers were too small, we did not identify any different patterns of enrolment between White and BAME women or men.

 However, what we did identify was age and gender as significant intersectional factors – both for older and younger students.
 Just under a quarter (23%) of students were under 25 (n=59).
 For Shireen, who was fitting her studies around a full time IT job, being younger than average was something she had noticed:

-“I am also aware of being one of the youngest students on this course (19 years old) and so some of the references in the learning materials do not relate to my experiences with IT”
+I am also aware of being one of the youngest students on this course (19 years old) and so some of the references in the learning materials do not relate to my experiences with IT

 There was also a perception of age discrimination within the IT workforce, which affected the employability prospects of older women.
 This was discussed in the focus group and Louise, aged 43 described how she was “feeling age is more of a barrier to getting into the industry than the fact I'm a woman”